sussjb99/PUDIS-2.0/README.md

 To build from source:
 1. Clone this repository.
-2. Ensure you have a C++ compiler and the PowerShell Core environment set up.
+2. Ensure you have a C++ compiler similar to "Microsoft (R) C/C++ Optimizing Compiler Version 19.50.35730 for x64"
 3. Review the scripts in `Integrity_Check/scripts/` to understand the execution flow.
 4. Review `manifest.md` to ensure your compiled binaries match the expected project structure.